Pomona-ITS/HPC-Tech-Tutorials/projects/HahnGrant/OrientationEmail.md

 When you learned something new please train others, encourage ideas and exploration.

 Fridays at 2 pm I have a weekly Blog Writing session.
 This one is mostly for me (discipline), but you are welcome to join as writing buddies.
 I am hoping that each of you will contribute to the blog that can be found via http://hpc.pomona.edu.
 By the way, the web site is still a work in progress.
 It is based on Drupal and if you are interested in helping out with updating the web site content let me know.
 The blog is WordPress.
+If you have a research project that will result in using HPC and publishing a paper - even better.

 I have compiled a list of potential projects in https://github.com/Pomona-ITS/hpc/tree/master/projects - let's review and  figure out who wants to do what.
 If you see something that sounds interesting – let me know.
 If you need more details - let me know.
 If possible work in teams.